Vice Chancellor for Workforce Development

 In his earlier career, Woodbeck spent several years as an executive in the broadcast industry with ABC Radio and The Washington Post Company.

-He currently serves on the Board of the Las Vegas Global Economic Alliance, the Board and Executive Committee of Three Square Food Bank, and the Board of Goodwill of Southern Nevada.
-He is also Board chair of Jobs for Nevada’s Graduates.
+He currently serves on the Superintendent’s Budget Task Force for the Clark County School District and is Board chair of Jobs for Nevada’s Graduates.
+He also serves on the Board of the Las Vegas Global Economic Alliance, the Board and Executive Committee of Three Square Food Bank, and the Board of Goodwill of Southern Nevada.

 He previously served on the cabinet of Governor Brian Sandoval, as well as the board of directors for the Nevada Center of Excellence.